About me

 My Mission

-My Expertise
+My Background

-Therapeutic Music, Psychotherapy & Audio Production
+Music, Psychotherapy & Audio Production

 My qualifications span psychology, psychotherapy, occupational therapy, arts & health and music.
 With training in trauma therapy, bilateral music research, and therapeutic sound applications.
 I hold a Master’s in Music Production and Songwriting from University of Westminster, where I researched musical awe and bilateral sound effects on neural processing.
 This unique combination allows me to create evidence-based therapeutic audio that serves both clinical and creative purposes.

-Why I Create Therapeutic Audio
+Why I Create This Work

 Whether you’re a therapist seeking evidence-based audio tools for your practice, or an individual wanting therapeutic music for personal healing and growth, my work bridges the gap between clinical effectiveness and artistic expression.